Licensing Guides

 Who Issues Electrician Licenses in Kentucky?

-The Kentucky Public Protection Cabinet issues electrical licenses through the Kentucky Department of Housing, Buildings and Construction.
+Electrical licenses are issued through the Electrical Division of the Kentucky Public Protection Cabinet Department of Housing, Buildings and Construction.

 Does My Kentucky Electrician License Work in Any Other State?

 Yes.
-Kentucky has reciprocity agreements with Ohio, Louisiana, West Virginia, and Virginia.
+Kentucky has reciprocity agreements with Ohio, West Virginia, and Virginia.

 National Electrician Certifications